rjdkmr/gmx_clusterByFeatures/docs/commands/holeclustersplot.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Number of legend columns
 If legend overflow into the plot area, legends can be made of more than
-one column to accomodate all legends.
+one column to accommodate all legends.

 ******